Pürevjavyn Önörbat

 Purevjavyn Unurbat (born 15 February 1988) is a Mongolian freestyle wrestler.
 He competed in the freestyle 74 kg event at the 2012 Summer Olympics and was eliminated by Davit Khutsishvili in the qualifications.
 At the 2016 Olympics, he lost to Soner Demirtaş in his first match.

 At the 2015 World Championships, he won the silver medal despite being unranked entering the championship.
 He beat Gong Byungman in the first round, Cristian Jose Sarco in the second, Zelimkhan Khadjiev in the quarterfinal and Narsingh Pancham Yadav in the semifinal before losing to Jordan Burroughs in the final.
 It was Burroughs's fourth world title, and Önörbat lost to a technical fall.

+Purevjavyn Unurbat competed at the 2016 World Cup, where he ended up undefeated at 74 kilograms with three victories.
+Unurbat beat the strong wrestlers such as the 2014 World Champion Khetag Tsabolov of Russia with a score of 10-2, the 2016 European Championships medalist Jakob Makarashvili of Georgia 5-4, the 2011 World championships medalist Ashraf Aliyev of Azerbaijan 7-0.